TheRealZephros/master-thesis/chapters/background/background.typ

 $ w_(i j) = frac(exp w'_(i j), sum_j exp w'_(i j)) $

 That is the basic self-attention operation, but it is not the only one.
 On @self_attention is an illustration of the self-attention mechanism. \
-// TODO do a better job of crediting the image
 #figure(
   caption: flex-caption(
     [Self-attention mechanism illustrated.
-Not including the softmax operation.
-Credit to #link("https://peterbloem.nl/blog/transformers")[Peter Bloem]], [Self-attention mechanism]
+Not including the softmax operation. @bloem], [Self-attention mechanism]
   ),
   image("../../images/self-attention.png", width: 80%, height: auto)